NYC Frontline Climate Week

 Aligning our laws with Nature’s laws.

-Expert panel with Tom Goldtooth, Executive Director of Indigenous Environmental Network, exploring the roots, shoots, and flowers of the growing field of Earth law (also known as ecocentric law).
+Expert panel with Tom Goldtooth, Executive Director of Indigenous Environmental Network, explored the roots, shoots, and flowers of the growing field of Earth law (also known as ecocentric law).

 Wednesday